MultiSafepay/docs/content/payment-methods/testing.md

 1. [Create an order](/reference/createorder/) > Card order.
     See also the Examples for the specific <<glossary:card scheme>>.
-    For co-branded cards, see the Credit card redirect example, and set the `locale` parameter:
+    For co-branded cards, see the Credit card redirect example.
+In the `customer` object, set the `locale` parameter:
     - Cartes Bancaires: `fr_FR`
     - Dankort: `da_DK`
     - Postepay: `it_IT`